jojothejoel/phpIPAM/README.md

 ## Installation ##
 ### Prerequisites ###
-- Clone the repository `phpIPAM` into a local virtual machine.
+- Clone the repository [jojothejoel/phpIPAM](https://github.com/jojothejoel/phpIPAM) into a local virtual machine.
 - Grant execute permissions to the user.

 ### Steps ###
 1. Step 1: Clone the repository phpIPAM into a local virtual machine